walles/px/README.md

 the binary name when you upload.

 # TODO First Release of the Go Version
+* Make a shell script for building for at least OS X and Linux
+* Add that shell script to the release instructions
 * Follow the release instructions
-* Update this document with installation instructions
+* Add installation instructions to this document

 # TODO Continuous Integration
 Add a `.travis.yml` config to the project that:
+* Verifies code formatting using `gofmt -l`
+* Lints code using `go vet` and `golint`
-* Runs `flake8` on the code
+* Runs the build-release shell script on OS X and Linux (verify cross compilation)
-* Tests the code on OS X
+* Builds and runs the code on OS X
-* Tests the code on Linux
+* Builds and runs the code on Linux
-* Can or should Travis create binaries for us?
-Think about security vs ease-of-deployment.

 # TODO `pgrep` replacement
 * If we get one command line argument, only show processes matching that string as either a user or the name of an executable.
+Use [Docopt](https://github.com/docopt/docopt.go) for command line parsing.

 # TODO `top` replacement
 * Print system load before the process listing